Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook.md

 	* **Resizing:** Taking into account the dimensions of the images, the objective and the performance of my computer, the best compromise is to resize the images to 260x260 pixels.
 	* **Normalization:** Ok.
 	* **Clipping:** :
-		* The pixel intensity distribution shows one peak for values < 10 and another for values > 210.
+		* The pixel intensity distribution shows one peak for values < -1.4193999767303467 and another for values > 2.883500099182129.
 These seem to represent background and saturation.
 However, there does not appear to be any noise in the dataset.
-		* I applied a clipping function to the image, setting the lower bound to the first percentile (0) and the upper bound to the 99th percentile (209).
+		* I applied a clipping function to the image, setting the lower bound to the first percentile and the upper bound to the 99th percentile.
 This reduces variance differences.

 * Based on ten random examples by class, it seems to improve MRI clarity, with tumours always being visible.